• Posted on 11 Mar 2026

-As $100bn in hyperscale data centres expand, the real-world impact of ‘the cloud’ is becoming unmistakable across Sydney’s north and west.
+Data centres, often described as ‘the cloud’, now sit at the core of Australia’s digital and AI ambitions.
+As more than a $100 billion in hyperscale data centres expand, the real-world impact of these vital facilities is becoming unmistakable across Sydney’s north and west.

 Critical but resource‑hungry, these facilities strain local infrastructure and neighbourhood amenity.
-Nearby residents face noise, heat, traffic and environmental impacts with little say in how development unfolds.
-When benefits leave and burdens stay, trust erodes and social licence weakens.
+Nearby residents face noise, heat, traffic and other environmental impacts with often little say in how development unfolds.
+When benefits leave and burdens stay, trust is undermined and social licence weakens.

 So how might NSW reimagine the future of data centres in ways that align with local values, priorities and aspirations—ensuring these essential facilities can become genuinely better neighbours?